320james/afiliation-normalization/README.md

 4. Normalize author affiliations from the JSON objects using dynamic caching
 5. Create a map for original strings and normalized strings.
 6. Project the map to the output CSV file.
-7. Print the mapping into the console for view.
+7. Print statistics about the normalization results.

 ### Conclusion